CodeAndCake/AppsFromScratch/misc/observations.md

 # Session 4

+> Making an app is not about throwing an idea at a bunch of developers, come back after two months and see what they came up with... **communication** throughout the process is key.
+How do we ensure that we are **on the same page**?
+Impact mapping, user stories..

 ### Impact mapping

 Spent more than 2 hours on impact mapping and didn't get time to do user stories.
 Which is fine, impact maps seems more needed at this stage for people than user stories.
 It seems to be an easier and less formal method.